leap0489/UX220Assignment2/items/experience_4.md

 3) What was good about it

-- I learned resilience as I kept psuhing to get better even though I sounded so bad at the beginning
+- I learned resilience as I kept pushing to get better even though I sounded so bad at the beginning

 4) My favourite memory

-- Going to chicago for a music competition
+- Going to Chicago for a music competition

 5) What I didn't enjoy about it